 “Nothing is impossible” I’ve always had this idea that I can achieve something great, something that allows me to be a role model.
-I want my 8 year old niece to grow up without boundaries, knowing the possibilities of what you can achieve in life are endless.
+I want my 12 year old niece to grow up without boundaries, knowing the possibilities of what you can achieve in life are endless.

 Who am I?

+My appetite for greater and greater challenges started to grow, starting with my first half marathon at 20 years old.
 After completing my first marathon, I decided to try an ultra-marathon.
 Dusk till Dawn (50 miles in the Peak District) left me feeling very achy and sick but I had already caught the bug.
 The scale of my adventures started to grow and my definition of what is normal changed.